Dragon-Wonder/Experimental-Platformer-AI/README.md

 All of this project was written from scratch by [GamerMan7799] (https://github.com/GamerMan7799) & [xPUREx](https://github.com/xPUREx) unless otherwise noted.

 That being said all parts of this project we own have been released to the Public Domain.
-(This does not apply to parts that were noted as being someone's).
+(This does not apply to parts that were noted as being someone else's).

-As such you may use any and all of this project however you wish; Commercially or not; modify it or not.
+As such you may use any and/or all of this project however you wish; Commercially or not; modify it or not.
 You do not even have to give credit (though we would greatly appreciate it if you did).

 You can read more about the Public Domain Dedication [Here](http://unlicense.org/).